cirosantilli/linux-cheat/posix/index.md

 #intro

-an operating system standardization by both IEEE and `the open group` (merger of the `Open software foundation` with `X/Open`)
+An operating system standardization by both IEEE and `the open group` (merger of the `Open software foundation` with `X/Open`)

-currently, gnu/linux and mac systems are largely posix compliant but not certified, windows is not largely compliant.
+Currently, gnu/linux and mac systems are largely posix compliant but not certified, windows is not largely compliant.

-the specification if free to view
+The specification if free to view.

-has several versions.
+Has several versions.
 The last at the time of writting was made in 2008

 POSIX issue 7: IEEE formal name: `IEEE Std 1003.1-2008` highly recommended link: http://pubs.opengroup.org/onlinepubs/9699919799/